Itis shopping centre

 Itis (formerly Itäkeskus) is a shopping center located in Itäkeskus in East Helsinki.
 It is located next to the Itäväylä motorway and the Itäkeskus metro station.
 The mall has been refurbished a number of times, most recently in 2014, increasing the gross leasable area – including offices – to a total of 103,675 m2.
 It has a leasable retail area of 81,218 m2, containing more than 150 shops; including restaurants, cafés and grocery stores, which makes it the fourth-largest shopping centre in Finland.
 The mall has 3,000 parking spaces and approximately 18 million visitors annually.

-Its anchor tenants are Stockmann, S-market, Lidl, Halonen, Tokmanni and H&M.
+The shopping centre was originally named Itäkeskus after the district, it was renamed Itis in March 2012.
+The name Itis had already previously been in use as the unofficial nickname for the shopping centre.
+The shopping centre was thoroughly renovated by the end of the year 2014.

 The shopping centre is divided into four sections: Pasaasi (1984), Pikku-Bulevardi, Bulevardi (1992), and Piazza (2001).
 It has five floors, with the shops and other commercial services mainly concentrated on the first and second floors.
 The other floors are reserved mainly for parking and office space.

 The shopping centre was built in three stages.
 The part now known as Pasaasi was completed in 1984 under the name Itämarket ('eastern market'), complete with the metro station and 41 shops.
 The new shopping centre proved successful, and an extension with 160 more shops (now Bulevardi and Pikku-Bulevardi) was built by September 1992.
 Another extension, known as Piazza, was opened in 2001.
 The following year, the property was sold by its owner Sponda Oyj to the Dutch company Wereldhave NV.
 Wereldhave sold Itis to the Morgan Stanley Real Estate Investing and CC Real on 2019.

+The shopping centre is accessible by the Helsinki Metro.
+When coming from the city centre, the main entrance to the shopping centre is accessible directly from the Itäkeskus metro station.
+When coming from Vuosaari or Mellunmäki, the shopping centre is accessible across the Tallinnanaukio square.
+The anchor tenants of the shopping centre are Stockmann, S-market, Lidl, Halonen, Tokmanni, H&M, Lindex and Budget Sport.
+The shopping centre has both Finnish and foreign fashion shops.
+There are about 30 different restaurants and cafés in the shopping centre.
 Finnkino opened Finland's first commercial IMAX movie theatre in Itis on 30 November 2018.

+History

+A picture of the Tallinnanaukio square during the construction of the shopping centre in 1984.

+The Hansasilta bridge leads from the Itis shopping centre to the Easton Helsinki shopping centre over the street Itäväylä.
+The facade of the oldest part of Itis can be seen behind the bridge.

+Facade of the 1992 expansion of Itis seen from the street Itäväylä.

+Facade of the 2001 expansion of Itis in 2014.